WebReflection/signal/README.md

 # @webreflection/signal

-A very basic signals implementation.
+A minimalistic signals implementation.

-  * no nested effects
-  * no automatic effect disposal
+  * no automatic effect disposal except when an outer effect has inner effects and its `dispose()` is invoked
   * computed are updated per each signal change they depend on
-  * everything is extremely simplified to provide just a playground for signals
+  * no fancy features like in other libraries *except* there is a `drain` export which, if used as `signal.value = drain` will simply loop over disposed effects and free them from the relationship right away: the signal value won't change, and no active effect will be ever notified

 ### exports